electron/electron/docs/api/browser-window.md

     * `default` - Results in the standard gray opaque Mac title bar.
-    * `hidden` - Results in a hidden title bar and a full size content window, yet the title bar still has the standard window controls ("traffic lights") in the top left.
+    * `hidden` - Results in a hidden title bar and a full size content window, yet the title bar still has the standard window controls ("traffic lights" on macOS) in the top left.
+    * `hiddenInset` - Results in a hidden title bar with an alternative look where the traffic light buttons are slightly more inset from the window edge.
+    * `overlay` - Results in a hidden title bar and a full size content window, yet the title bar still has the standard window controls ("traffic lights" on macOS).
+These controls are in the top left on macOS and top right for Windows.
 Using this value will also enable the Window Controls Overlay [JavaScript APIs][overlay-javascript-apis] and [CSS Environment Variables][overlay-css-env-vars].
-    * `hiddenInset` - Results in a hidden title bar with an alternative look where the traffic light buttons are slightly more inset from the window edge.
-      Using this value will also enable the Window Controls Overlay [JavaScript APIs][overlay-javascript-apis] and
-      [CSS Environment Variables][overlay-css-env-vars].
     * `customButtonsOnHover` - Results in a hidden title bar and a full size content window, the traffic light buttons will display when being hovered over in the top left of the window.  **Note:** This option is currently